keomony/KubeSpringHello/README.md

 4- kubectl apply -f kubeConfig/deploy.yml
 5- kubectl apply -f kubeConfig/service.yml
 port forward to the application using deployment name and port.
-9090 (exposed port) is the port of the application and 8080 is the port of the host machine.
+9090 (exposed port) is the port of local machine and 8080 is the port of the application remote in K8s container.
-6- kubectl port-forward deployment/kube-spring-hello-deployment 8080:9090
+6- kubectl port-forward deployment/kube-spring-hello-deployment 9090:8080
-7- open browser and go to http://localhost:8080/
+7- open browser and go to http://localhost:9090/